-After meeting the locals (a.k.a the monkeys), we were dropped off at Catalan Beach, a hidden gem for tourists like us.
+After meeting the locals (the monkeys), we were dropped off at Catalan Beach, a hidden gem for tourists like us.
 We stopped there for a fresh seafood lunch, and then enjoyed a swim afterwards.
-The water was crystal clear – maybe a little too clear… As soon as I saw little lizards swimming around my feet, I made a run for it!
+The water was crystal clear; maybe a little too clear...
+As soon as I saw little lizards swimming around my feet, I made a run for it!
 Could this place get any weirder?!

 After soaking up some European sunshine, we headed back to the main road where we were meant to catch a taxi.
 After 20 minutes we were left waiting and began to panic.
-To make matters worse, we were quite far from where the ship had docked, and had to be back by a certain time.
+Would we miss the cruise departure time?
+To make matters worse, we were quite far from where the ship had docked, and had to be back in less than an hour.
 Lucky for us, a taxi eventually picked us up, and we soon learnt that five minutes in Gibraltar means half an hour.

 What a day!
 I loved the strange qualities of Gibraltar.
-It was like no other place I had ever visited, and I definitely recommend travelling to Gibraltar for a unique and unforgettable experience.
-One word of advice – watch out for those monkeys!
+It was like no other place I had ever visited, and I definitely recommend travelling there for a unique and unforgettable experience.
+One word of advice: watch out for those monkeys!